UWPCE-PythonCert/ProgrammingInPython/source/index.rst

 Example Code
 ============

-Assorted Example code can be found in the source repository for these documents repository.
+Assorted Example code can be found in the source repository for these documents.
 Most of the examples are linked to directly from these documents, but it might be helpful to have them all in one place:

 https://github.com/UWPCE-PythonCert/ProgrammingInPython/tree/master/source/examples